rwlink3z8/rlcs2/README.md

 Deployment
 There are several issues to address before deployment, notably, scraping live money lines, at this time no live sports are happening so this was not possible.
 Money lines and spreads change and that would make deploying any model difficult.

-To scrape a season of statistics follow the instructions in the file located in the src:
+To scrape, format, and a feature engineer a season of NFL statistics the file `scraper_61920.py` is used.

-`scraper_1.py`

-as of this time issues exist there and stats are scraped from `cs2take2.ipynb` saved to a csv called 'backup_stats5312020.csv and the opened in the modeling file.
+The scraper can be modified for different years by changing the years in the URL's.

+The spreads are scraped from teamrankings using `spread_scraper.py`, from here favorites and underdogs can be added by applying a lambda as favorite everytime the spread is negative, and underdog everytime the spread is positive.

 The money line scraper uses selenium to scrape closing money lines from teamrankings.com, this was later replaced by the oddsportal scraper but it is what I used for the 2019 season which was modeled.
 Further work will continue to use the oddsportal scraper, but it can be run from the following file:

 `money_line_scraper.py`

+the money line scraper will be replaced with  `oddsportal_scraper.py` in future runs as it is cleaner, and scraping oddsportal gives the ability to scrape live money lines and spreads.